marathomas/tutorial_repo/README.md

 #### 2.2.1.
 Audio files

-Put your dataset of sound files in the subfolder /audio (make sure that the /audio folder contains __only__ your input files, nothing else).
+Use the provided example data (LINK) or put your own dataset of sound files in the subfolder "/audio" (make sure that the /audio folder contains __only__ your input files, nothing else).
 Each sound file should contain a single vocalization or syllable.
 (You may have to detect and extract such vocal elements first, if working with acoustic recordings.)